skitsanos/openresty-lapis/README.md

 # OpenResty-Lapis Template

+The idea behind this template is to allow developers to skip setting up the complex development environment and simplify request routing while developing APIs or websites running on OpenResty.

+> **OpenResty**® is designed to build scalable web applications, web services, and dynamic web gateways.
+The OpenResty architecture is based on several nginx modules which have been extended in order to expand nginx into a web app server to handle a large number of requests.
+The concept of the OpenResty solution aims to run a server-side web app completely in the nginx server, leveraging the nginx event model to do non-blocking I/O not only with the HTTP clients, but also with remote backends like MySQL, PostgreSQL, Memcached, and Redis

+As a route handler and web framework in general, [Lapis](https://leafo.net/lapis/) is used as a core.
+Lapis is a framework for building web applications using [MoonScript](https://moonscript.org/) or [Lua](https://lua.org/) that runs inside of OpenResty.

 ### Minimal nginx.conf

 All you need to start developing with this template is actually ... nothing.
 Minimal `nginx.conf` is already provided for you: